dcai-course/dcai-course/_lectures/growing-compressing-datasets.md

 ![Overview of active learning bottlenecks with big models](/lectures/growing-compressing-datasets/lec6.003.png)

 Luckily, one option to speed things up is to only compute the model outputs and acquisition function for a subset of the unlabeled pool.
 Many classes only make up a small fraction of the overall data in practice, and we can leverage the latent representations from pre-trained models to cluster these concepts.
-We can exploit this latent structure with methods like Similarity Search for Efficient Active Learning and Search of Rare Concepts (SEALS) [[2](#ref2)] to improve the computational efficiency of active learning methods by only considering the nearest neighbors of the currently labeled examples in each selection round rather than scanning over all of the unlabeled data.
+We can exploit this latent structure with methods like *Similarity Search for Efficient Active Learning and Search of Rare Concepts* (SEALS) [[C22](#C22)] to improve the computational efficiency of active learning methods by only considering the nearest neighbors of the currently labeled examples in each selection round rather than scanning over all of the unlabeled data.

 ![Comparison of tradition active learning approach vs Similarity Search for Efficient Active Learning and Search (SEALS)](/lectures/growing-compressing-datasets/lec6.007.png)

-Finding the nearest neighbors for each labeled example in the unlabeled data can be performed efficiently with sublinear retrieval times [[3](#ref3)] and sub-second latency on datasets with millions or even billions of examples [[4](#ref4)].
+Finding the nearest neighbors for each labeled example in the unlabeled data can be performed efficiently with sublinear retrieval times [[C02](#C02)] and sub-second latency on datasets with millions or even billions of examples [[J19](#J19)].
 While this restricted candidate pool of unlabeled examples impacts theoretical sample complexity, SEALS still achieves the optimal logarithmic dependence on the desired error for active learning.
 As a result, SEALS maintains similar label-efficiency and enables selection to scale with the size of the labeled data and only sublinearly with the size of the unlabeled data, making active learning and search tractable on web-scale datasets with billions of examples!

 # Core-set selection

 What if we already have too much labeled data?
-Situations with systematic feedback (e.g., users tag their friends in photos or mark emails as spam) or self-supervision approaches like BERT [[5](#ref5)], SimCLR [[6](#ref6)], and DINO [[7](#ref7)] can generate an unbounded amount of data.
+Situations with systematic feedback (e.g., users tag their friends in photos or mark emails as spam) or self-supervision approaches like **BERT** [[D19](#D19)], **SimCLR** [[CK20](#CK20)], and **DINO** [[C21](#C21)] can generate an unbounded amount of data.
 In these cases, processing all of the potential data would require a great deal of time and computational resources, which can be cumbersome or prohibitively expensive.
 This computation is often unnecessary because much of the data is redundant.
 This is where core-set selection helps.

 The goal of core-set selection is to find a representative subset of data such that the quality of a model trained on the subset is similar or equivalent to the performance of training on the full data.
 The resulting core-set can dramatically reduce training time, energy, and computational costs.

 There are a wide variety of core-set selection methods in the literature, but many of the techniques for core-set selection are dependent on the type of model and don't generalize well to deep learning models.
 For example, the greedy k centers approach to core-set selection from above depends on the target model we want to train to quantify the distances between examples.
 Training the model to perform core-set selection would defeat the purpose and nullify any training time improvements we would get from reducing the data.

 Luckily we don't need to use the target model for the initial core-set selection process.
-Instead, we can make the selection with a smaller, less resource-hungry model, as proposed in Selection via Proxy [[8](#ref8)].
+Instead, we can make the selection with a smaller, less resource-hungry model, as proposed in **Selection via Proxy** [[CY20](#CY20)].
 For example, by simply reducing the number of layers in a model, we can create a proxy that is much faster to train but still provides a helpful signal for filtering data, leading to end-to-end training-time speed-ups:

 ![End-to-end training time for core-set selection with selection via proxy on CIFAR10](/lectures/growing-compressing-datasets/lec6.005.png)
 <p style="text-align: center; font-style: italic;">Training curves of ResNet164 with pre-activation on CIFAR10 with and without data selection via proxy.
 The light red line shows training the proxy model (ResNet20).
 The solid red line shows training the target model (ResNet164) on a subset of images selected by the proxy.
 Using the proxy, we removed 50% of the data without impacting the final accuracy of ResNet164, reducing the end-to-end training time from 3 hours and 49 minutes to 2 hours and 23 minutes.</p>